-- Screening and Presedimentation Large particles such as plant matter debris, and other materials commonly found in river water are removed by screens or settle to the bottom of the presedimentation tank. - 2) Coagulation, Flocculation and Sedimentation A chemical coagulant, such as ferric chloride, is added to the water.
-This causes the tiny particles to cling together and become heavy enough to settle to the bottom of the basin. - 3) Filtration The cleaner water on the top then passes through filters to remove remaining particulate matter. - Disinfection -A small quantity of chlorine, a disinfectant, is added to prevent microbial growth.
+- 1) Screening and Presedimentation Large particles such as plant matter debris, and other materials commonly found in river water are removed by screens or settle to the bottom of the presedimentation basin. - 2) Coagulation, Flocculation and Sedimentation A chemical coagulant, such as ferric chloride, is added to the water.
+This causes the tiny particles to cling together and become heavy enough to settle to the bottom of the basin. - 3) Filtration The cleaner water on the top then passes through filters to remove remaining particulate matter. - 4) Disinfection A small quantity of chlorine, a disinfectant, is added to kill disease causing microorganisms and prevent microbial growth.
 Also a small quantity of fluoride is added to prevent tooth decay.